 Second, by asking users to perform binary comparisons we remove the incentive to like everybody.
 Trust us, unlike in other swiping apps, you have nothing to gain by mis-reporting your preferences.
 You are most likely to end up worse off by trying to game our algorithm.

 This may sound complicated and too much of a mathematical sophistication.
-We do share this concern, but we know that the algorithm we use isn’t just a beautiful mathematical idea.
-Research into the topic suggests it fares extremely well in predicting real life dating and marriage patterns (we refer you to a forthcoming blog post of ours for more details).
+We understand, but we know that the algorithm we use isn’t just a beautiful mathematical idea.
+Research into the topic suggests the algorithm works extremely well in predicting real-life dating and marriage patterns.